fomightez/jan2015feng_gr_m/post-mortem.rst

 ``help('modules')``

 works on sourcelair.com at the Python prompt.
-Interestingly, it doesn’t work on my Mac at the Python prompt (in Terminal) where I have Enthought Canopy installed as my version of Python.
-Enthought has a package manager and so they are listed under that if you open Entought’s Canopy gui analysis environment.
+Interestingly, it doesn't work on my Mac at the Python prompt (in Terminal) where I have Enthought Canopy installed as my version of Python.
+Enthought has a package manager and so they are listed under that if you open Entought's Canopy gui analysis environment.

 adapted from from